-With all these capabilities, PostgreSQL is quite flexible - which means that it is essentially future-proof.
-As your application changes, or as your workloads change, you will know that you can still adapt PostgreSQL to your needs.
+With all these capabilities, PostgreSQL is quite flexible, meaning it is essentially future-proof.
+As your application or workload changes, you will know that you can still adapt PostgreSQL to your needs.

 (For one specific example of the powerful extensibility of PostgreSQL, please read how our engineering team built functional programming into PostgreSQL using customer operators.)

-In response, databases are built with an array of mechanisms to further reduce such risk, including streaming replication to replicas, full-snapshot backup and recovery, streaming backups, robust data export tools, etc.
+In response, databases are built with various mechanisms to further reduce such risk, including streaming replication to replicas, full-snapshot backup and recovery, streaming backups, robust data export tools, etc.

 ClickHouse vs. TimescaleDB

-As a result, all of the advantages for PostgreSQL also apply to TimescaleDB, including versatility and reliability.
+As a result, all of the advantages of PostgreSQL also apply to TimescaleDB, including versatility and reliability.

-But TimescaleDB adds some critical capabilities that allow it to outperform for time-series data:
+But TimescaleDB adds some critical capabilities that allow it to outperform Postgres for time-series data:

-- Hypertables - The foundation for many TimescaleDB features (listed below), hypertables provide automatically partition data across time and space for more performant inserts and queries
+- Hypertables: The foundation for many TimescaleDB features (listed below), hypertables provide automatically partitioned data across time and space for more performant inserts and queries